project-sunbird/sunbird-devops/deploy/Installation.md

 3. Create a keyfile ~/deployer.pem which can ssh into all nodes.
 > Note: The user should have password less sudo access to all machines
 4. `git clone https://github.com/rjshrjndrn/sunbird-devops -b 3node`
-5. Open `sunbird-devops/deploy/3node.vars` and fill the variables
+5. Open `sunbird-devops/deploy/3node.vars` and fill the variables till `ssh_user`
-> This installation is staged 2 phases.
-1st will install keycloak,
-  you have to login to keycloak and get credentials
-  paste it in to 3node.vars to continue with the installation
-6. example inventory seggregation
+6. cd sunbird-devops/deploy && bash -x install.sh

+**example inventory seggregation**

 | module | application | ip       |
 |--------|-------------|----------|